agile-lab-dev/witboost-python-scaffold/README.md

 If you see something like `Poetry (version x.x.x)`, your install is ready to use!

 Install the dependencies defined in `specific-provisioner/pyproject.toml`:

 ```
 cd specific-provisioner
 poetry install
 ```

-*Note:* All the following commands are to be run in the Poetry project directory with the virtualenv enabled.
+_Note:_ All the following commands are to be run in the Poetry project directory with the virtualenv enabled.
+If you use _pyenv_ to manage multiple Python runtimes, make sure Poetry is using the right version.
+You can tell _pyenv_ to use the Python version available in the current shell.
+Check this Poetry docs page [here](https://python-poetry.org/docs/managing-environments/).

 **Type check:** is handled by mypy: